 Ratonhnhaké:ton is a fiercely self-righteous idealist through and through, but ultimately nothing more than a conduit meant to channel Ubisoft Montreal's disgust at America's history with slavery.
 The game comes back again and again to the hypocrisy of the colonists fighting for freedom while simultaneously engaging in slave trading.
 The game pathetically trots out historical figures like Samuel Adams to try to defend it half-heartedly with weak rationalizations, but eventually drops all pretense with a lengthy conversation between Desmond and his British ally, Shaun, where Shaun lambasts America's founding fathers and follows it up with an in-game email subtly titled "American Politics."
 I'm sure you can guess the content of that email.

 Did you know that the Mohawk tribe to which Ratonhnhaké:ton belongs to in the game also engaged in slavery?
 You probably wouldn't if you trusted Assassin's Creed III's skewed version of history where all white people were bad and all Native American people were good.
 Then again, I don't know why anyone would trust a game that literally renames its protagonist "Connor" because his actual name is too hard to pronounce to not be racist itself.
-Regardless, slavery was an accepted practice at the time exercised by just about everyone and it doesn't make sense to retroactively judge it using moral standards of today.

 There are plenty of other factual inaccuracies, like uniforms and flags being used before they would have been created or grossly modified versions of well-documented historical events.
 It all culminates in a mission that is both ridiculous and annoying where Ratonhnhaké:ton is literally on the horse with Paul Revere as he makes his famous Midnight Ride, tasking you with steering the horse in whichever direction Revere yells in your ear to go.
 Again, subtlety is not this game's strong suit.